trooker/a038_squirrel-chaser/005_a2i_wifi/README.txt

-This dicrectory contains a spike that was used to generate an early proof of concept regarding WIFI communication via UDP.
+This directory contains a spike that was used to generate an early proof of concept regarding WIFI communication via UDP.

 The a038_rc_wifi_991.aia and its associated extension UrsAI2UDPv3.aix